This biography consists of two parts. Part-I is a profile summarizing the Candidate’s current and past

 Accords and adopted globally by the banking institutions of more than one hundred (100) countries; His investigative

-research extended to the legislative history and definition of national anti-money-laundering (AML) and the UN global AML
+research extended to the legislative history and definition of national anti-money-laundering (AML) and the UN global

-should respond to the various issues our nation face today.
+government should respond to the various issues our nation face today.

 The choice is clear!
 As a former NYU professor of economics and former bank regulator, Michael has a strong grasp of